nickswalker/nickwalker.us/README.md

     bundle exec jekyll serve

 to begin testing the site locally.
+Add `--drafts` and/or `--unpublished` to see WIP projects and posts.